fcosanabria/dotfiles/README.md

 theme: Dracula
 ## Lunarvim configuration

+> Regarding the usage of Lunarvim, I'm using the following configuration, but I'm not using lunarvim as my main editor.
+I'm using Pycharm and VS Code.

 ```lua
 -- My Configuration files taken from LunarVim page and Joseah Martinez
 vim.opt.smartindent = true